Professional Website Fonts: Choose the Right Typography for Your Therapy Website|

 There are several components of your typeface that you should pay attention to for your website.
 These are:

-• Baseline – This is the line where all of your letters sit.
+- Baseline – This is the line where all of your letters sit.

-• Cap Height – This would refer to the distance between your baseline and the tip of your capital letter.
+- Cap Height – This would refer to the distance between your baseline and the tip of your capital letter.

-• X-height – This refers to the height of your lowercase letters.
+- X-height – This refers to the height of your lowercase letters.

-• Bowl – This is the term for the curved part of your characters (as with letters o, b, c, and e)
+- Bowl – This is the term for the curved part of your characters (as with letters o, b, c, and e)

-• Serif – This refers to the winged tips added at the tip of your strokes.
+- Serif – This refers to the winged tips added at the tip of your strokes.
 Somehow like little feet attached to the characters in your text.

-• Defender – This refers to the longest point for letters that end below the baseline (as with letters j, g, p, and q)
+- Defender – This refers to the longest point for letters that end below the baseline (as with letters j, g, p, and q)

 The variations in each of the components mentioned above produce different typesets, such as the ones listed below.

-• Serif – As mentioned above, these fonts are characterized by winged tips at the end of the strokes.
+- Serif – As mentioned above, these fonts are characterized by winged tips at the end of the strokes.
 It’s the font commonly used for printed materials, as the serifs add more spacing between letters, making the text easier to read.
 Some popular fonts under this category include Georgia, Times New Roman, and Garamond.

-• Sans Serif – This is the exact opposite of serif fonts.
+- Sans Serif – This is the exact opposite of serif fonts.
 Sans serif literally means ‘without serif’, and refers to a typeset with clean strokes rather than winged tips.
 This type of font is widely favored by websites, mainly because it looks modern and easier to read on-screen.

-• Blackletter – This is the type of font that you’d usually see in ancient or historic texts, and is characterized by a combination of both thick and thin strokes.
+- Blackletter – This is the type of font that you’d usually see in ancient or historic texts, and is characterized by a combination of both thick and thin strokes.
 While this typeset may look highly creative, it’s also difficult to read, which is why it’s typically used only for documents that need to appear historic.

-• Script – This typeset mimics handwritten text.
+- Script – This typeset mimics handwritten text.
 It is casual and more personalized, which is why it’s most often used for wedding invites, for example.

-Choosing the Best Typeface for Your Therapy Website
+Choosing the Best Fonts for Therapy Website

 Yes, there is such a thing as ‘bad typography’.
 So when choosing your brand fonts, make sure to consider the following:

-• Functionality – Think of your audience.
+- Functionality – Think of your audience.
 Which typeset would make it easier for them to grasp the message you’re trying to get across?

-• Screen resolution – Test your font choice on a desktop and mobile device.
+- Screen resolution – Test your font choice on a desktop and mobile device.
 Is your text easy to read?
 Again, the goal here is to make sure that your reader doesn’t have a hard time trying to grasp your messaging.

-• Brand essence – What impression would you like to create for your brand?
+- Brand essence – What impression would you like to create for your brand?
 Take note, too, that the brand you’ll choose for your website would need to be used for your printed materials as well.
 If the typeset you choose for your site is not something that you can stick to for all of your brand assets, then it would be best to choose a different set of fonts altogether.

 Remember, it only takes your visitors approximately 3 seconds to decide whether your website is worth checking out or not.
 So choosing the right font type will definitely help in grabbing their attention.

 With that being said, here are some of the common font families that websites in the medical field often use.
+Check them out these best fonts for therapy website and medical businesses:

-• Source Sans Pro – This font type is very easy on the eyes and is usually used for lengthy text, such as technical white papers.
+- Source Sans Pro – This font type is very easy on the eyes and is usually used for lengthy text, such as technical white papers.

-• Crimson Pro – It’s of the serif typeface family and is usually used for printed medical communications
+- Crimson Pro – It’s of the serif typeface family and is usually used for printed medical communications

-• Fjord One – Best used as an accent for your website.
+- Fjord One – Best used as an accent for your website.
 It’s a great typeface to use to grab your audience’s attention.

 Of course, you can choose more than one typeface for your website.
 However, you should be careful to pair the right fonts.
 For example, you may use a Serif typeface for your headings and then use a Sans Serif typeface for the body text.
 Or, you can pair Script fonts with a Sans Serif typeface as well.